-If there’s anything that I love about Linux and I hate about Windows it would be the cursor stylings.
-While in Windows 11 you get the option to change the colors and some of the default styles, it’s an outdated and not that cool of a cursor, unlike Linux which has hundreds of them.
+If there’s anything that I love about Linux and I hate about Windows, it would be the cursor stylings.
+While in Windows 11 you get the option to change the colors and some of the default styles, it’s an outdated and not that cool of a cursor, unlike Linux, which has hundreds of them.

 What you need to know when looking at Windows cursors

 When it comes to cursors, there are only two important things that you need to know, and that’s their higher resolution and DPI adjustment.
-Many of the cursors that you’ll find online haven’t been updated in ages, which means some of them are designed for older operating systems such as Windows 7 and 8.
+Many of the cursors that you’ll find online haven’t been updated in ages, which means some of them are designed for older operating systems, such as Windows 7 and 8.

 Although that doesn’t mean they aren’t compatible with newer versions, they haven’t been designed for the high-resolution monitors we get to use today.
-Once I changed my old 1080p Samsung PC monitor with the newer and beautiful Xiaomi Mi Curved 34″ ultrawide screen, I immediately noticed how bad some of the cursors I had were looking.
+Once I changed my old 1080p Samsung PC monitor to the newer and beautiful Xiaomi Mi Curved 34″ ultrawide screen, I immediately noticed how bad some of the cursors I had were looking.

 With all that in mind, you should only choose Windows cursors that a), come in high resolution and b), are designed for high DPI levels, including 100%, 125%, 150%, and 175%.
-Also, whenever you see in the title or description an “HDPI“, means that the cursors are basically good to work in any screen.
+Also, whenever you see in the title or description an “HDPI“, it means that the cursors are basically good to work on any screen.

 How to install any cursor in Windows